AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-23-putting-things-together-form-validation.markdown

 **Taking a look back**

+>*The old woman looked at the three objects he had crafted on his journey.*
+>
 >*"You have done well.
 Now go back to your village and put what you have found to good use", said the wise woman.*
 >
 >*He knew this was only the start of a great adventure to explore all of Angu-LAHR.
 He knew that even more powerful items